act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Passed Example 3

-Autocomplete term, only valid for textarea.
+This `autocomplete` [attribute value][] only has the required token, and is valid for a `textarea` element.
+Mising upper and lower case letters is allwed for `autocomplete` attributes.

 ```html
 <textarea autocomplete="Street-Address"></textarea>